programmingwebsite/aws-microservices-kubernetes/README.md

 ## Setting-Environment

  * Virtaul Machine for Docker
     1. To install please follow the this link: https://docs.docker.com/toolbox/toolbox_install_windows/.
-After Installed you will be able to use most of the docker functions. `TAKE NOTE: PLEASE DO NOT UPGRADE THE VIRTAULBOX`.
-Upgrading the virtualbox will causes un-expected issues, which causes the Udagram app to not fuction properly.
+After Installed you will be able to use most of the docker functions.

  * Virtual Machine for Kubernetes
     1. Download the Ubuntu from the Ubuntu website: https://ubuntu.com/download, we will download the Ubuntu 18.0.4 desktop version.